murthy-vmware/acme-fitness-store/03-workshop-environment-setup/README.md

 ## Environment setup for the workshop

-In this section you will setup the required software/artifacts to run this workshop.
+Now that we have a basic undertstanding of Azure and ASA_E, in this section you will setup the required software/resources to run this workshop.

-### Create Azure Resources
+### Create Azure Resources using ARM template

-We will use an ARM template to create the required Azure resources that are needed for this workshop.
-There are other manual/automated ways in which you can provision these resources, but to save time for the workshop participants we will leverage this ARM template.
-This ARM template provisions the below resources
+As we had already noted in the prior sections and also as we go to next sections, there are resources that need to be in place to execute this workshop.
+As the goal of this workshop is to focus more on the app/service related tasks and less on the underlying infrastructre tasks, we are providing an Azure ARM template that will provision the required reources.

  - Resource Group
  - Azure Cache for Redis
  - Azure SQL for Postgres